shohamBus/apollo-mercurius-task/README.md

 These are simplified representations of the flows.
 You might need to adjust them according to the specific implementation details and interactions in your project.

-Source Code Organization:

-1)Services: Separate folders for the backend services interacting with Google Calendar and Google People APIs.
-•	Each service folder should contain the source code for its functionality, including schema definitions, resolvers, and any helper functions.
-2)Gateway Setup: This would be your main Express application acting as a gateway for both services.
-•	index.ts or app.ts file for setting up the Express server.
-•	Configuration files (e.g., .env) for environment variables.
-•	Middleware folder (if any).
-3)Sequence Diagrams: Include sequence diagram files illustrating the authentication flow and API data fetching flows.
-Documentation:

 1)Setup Instructions:
 •	Environment setup (Node.js, npm/yarn installation).
 •	Installation steps for dependencies (npm install or yarn install).